Are you misting your houseplants?

 Misting houseplants in the morning will allow the sun to dry the water off of the leaves.
 Do not mist houseplants at night as this can cause serious diseases.
 I like misting my plants in the morning while I am drinking my coffee.

-Giving a good spray down once a day will suffice for most plants.
+Giving a good mist twice a week will suffice for most plants.
 Be sure to hit both the top of the plant and its underside–misting below the leaves helps increase humidity as well as providing water for the roots as the droplets make their way to the soil.

 Which Plants to Mist